Brazilian ginseng-Suma

 Industrial application

-If a concentrated Suma extract powder (ratio = 10:1) is used, a dosage of 100-250 mg per day should act as a preventative.
+If a concentrated Suma extract powder (ratio = 10:1) is used, a dosage of 100-250 mg per day should should be sufficient.

-Little is known about the right dosage of Suma in cosmetic products in order to provide noticeable medicinal effects.
+For cosmetics, there is no established recommended dosage, although impact would have to increase as the dose is increased.
 For working Suma extract powder into cosmetics, most often an up to 1% concentration in the final cosmetic product is mostly added.

 Contra-indications